Toucouleur people: Marriage

 Marriage among the Toucouleurs requires a bride price payable to the bride's family.
 A girl from high social status family such as of noble lineage expects substantially higher payment than one of lower status such as artisan castes or with slave lineage.

 The marriage is validated by a mosque.
 The bride comes to live with her husband's joint family.
 Traditionally, before the marriage is consummated, the bride's aunt checks if the girl is a virgin, then bathes and massages her.
 The bride and groom then join in a wedding feast where the village members join in, marking the start of a new couple.

 Childbirth and naming

-One week after pémbougale (childbirth), the baby is named and a gorgol (sister of the father) cuts its hair.
+One week after pémbougale (childbirth), the baby is named and a gorgol (sister of the father) cuts the child's hair.
 The father tells the marabout the name he has chosen, after which the marabout whispers the name in the infant's ear and prays.
-Following this, the marabout informs a gawlo "griot", of the name that has been chosen, and the griot announces the name to the village.
+Following this, the marabout informs a gawlo (griot) of the name that has been chosen, and the griot announces the name to the village.